Friday, December 26, 2014

 3. Select the Right Course:

 Browse the course catalog and select courses that match your interests and goals.
-Pay
+Pay attention to course descriptions, prerequisites, and reviews from other learners.

 4. Consider Course Format:

-assignments, and discussion forums.
+Online courses come in various formats, including video lectures, text-based modules, quizzes, assignments, and discussion forums.
 Choose a format that suits your learning style and preferences.

 Online courses can be a valuable resource for personal and professional development.
-By
+By approaching them with dedication, organization, and an active learning mindset, you can make the most of your online learning journey and achieve your goals.

-The list of courses is here
+The list of courses is here: ocw.mit.edu/courses/index.htm.

-Something every one should know and use.
+Something everyone should know and use.

 See You at the Top